 Creepers, Crawlers and Early Walkers

-Tuesdays; For ages 9 to 18 months
+Tuesdays; For ages 9 to 18 months (Please note: there will be no Spring Tuesday Class.)

 Parents discover how to observe, understand, respect, and enjoy the individuality of each baby.
 Classes include songs, finger games, lap puppet plays, developmental observation, and discussion time with other parents.